JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Short summary**: Kotlin allows using collection literals in a restricted way - for passing arrays to parameters of annotation classes
 > or specifying default values for these parameters.
-> However beside that, it allowed using collections literals anywhere else inside an annotation class, for example,
+> However besides that, Kotlin allowed using collections literals anywhere else inside an annotation class, for example,
 > in its nested object.
 Kotlin 1.9 will prohibit using collection literals in annotation classes anywhere except
-> their parameters default values.
+> their parameters' default values.
 >
 > **Deprecation cycle**:
 >